Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Methods

 To illustrate the screening technique, suppose that the current model is $\bfk$.
 Let $\bfk^c$ denote the complement of set $\bfk$ containing columns of the design matrix that are not in the current model, $\bfk$.
 The conditional utility of covariate $m\in\bfk^c$ represents the amount of information covariate $m$ contributes to the survival outcome, given model $\bfk$, and is defined as

-By comparing $u_{m\con\bfk}$ to (\ref{c4:coxloglik}), it follows heuristically that the conditional utility is the maximum likelihood for covariate $m$ after accounting for the information provided by model $\bfk$.
+By comparing $u_{m\con\bfk}$ to the Cox log-likelihood equation (Formula (1) in the \ref{suppA} \citep{supplement}), it follows heuristically that the conditional utility is the maximum likelihood for covariate $m$ after accounting for the information provided by model $\bfk$.
 Finding $u_{m\con\bfk}$ is a univariate optimization procedure that can be computed rapidly.

-With this background, the S5 algorithm for survival data works as follows.
-At each step, the $d$ covariates with highest conditional utility are candidates to be added to the current model $\bfk$ and comprise the addition set, $\Gamma^+$.
+With this background the S5 algorithm for survival data works as follows.
+At each step the $d$ covariates with highest conditional utility are candidates to be added to the current model $\bfk$ and comprise the addition set, $\Gamma^+$.
 The deletion set, $\Gamma^-$ contains the current model, except that one variable is removed.
 From the current model, $\bfk$, we consider moves to each of its neighbors in $\Gamma^+$ and $\Gamma^-$ with a probability proportional to the marginal probabilities of these neighboring models.

 To avoid local maxima, the model probabilities used in S5 are raised to the power of $1/t_l$, where $t_l$ is the $l^{th}$ temperature in an annealing schedule in which ``temperatures'' decrease.
 To increase the number of visited models, a specified number of iterations are performed at each temperature.
 At the end of the procedure, the model with the highest posterior probability of visited models is identified as the HPPM.